 • Type of liquid - flammable, corrosive or viscous, the type of liquid to be dispensed will dictate the drum tap material required.

 • Fittings - barrel adapters, tap extensions, and seals must all be considered for their compatibility with the stored liquid.
+While accessories like drip trays collect any additional fluid to ensure a spill-free process.

 Barrel or drum taps are part of a wider category of chemical storage and control.
 Therefore, their use will likely fall under a COSHH assessment.